 The likely chances are you have been looking forward to this day for a long time and it can be so frustrating to have to postpone it.
 However, do remember that you will still be able to have your big day and celebrate as planned, it will just be in the future.

-Speak to your venues and suppliers
+1. Speak to your Venues and Suppliers

 If you have made the difficult decision to change your wedding date, the first step is to speak to any wedding venues and vendors you had plans with.
 As other couples will be going through the same circumstance, most people will be understanding.
 However, it can obviously be hard and frustrating for everyone, particularly small businesses.
 Make sure to check any vendor contracts before reaching out so you understand their policies.

 Speak to your partner and see if you can share the load with them so you can get the job done efficiently.
 This can be a stressful process, so make sure you take breaks and plan time to relax and unwind.
 Keep a spreadsheet with the vendors you’ve contacted and any additional information you’ll need to remember.

-Once you know the wedding is being postponed, try to let the guest list know as soon as possible.
+Once you know the wedding is being delayed, prepare for your wedding postponement announcement and let the wedding guest list know as soon as possible.
 This means everyone is on the same page and will probably be a weight off your shoulders as well.
 Email is most likely the quickest way to do so, although consider a phone call for close friends and family.

-Here are some examples of messages:
+Here are some examples of messages for wedding postponement cards:

 “Dear Friends.
 It’s with sadness that we’d like to let you know that due to the current situation we will be postponing our wedding on (original wedding date).
 With everything going on in the world we feel that we’d like to wait and celebrate at a better time.
 If you have any questions please contact us on (number.)
 We’d love you to be able to join us when we decide on a new date.
 Stay safe everyone.
 Love (names)”